Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/geysermc.md

 Once you've installed it, create the allocation 19132 under the ports & proxies on the panel.

 After that, just restart the server, and Bedrock players should now be able to connect to your Java server.
+### Note: If you're also using Floodgate, you will have to set auth-type to floodgate in your Geyser config.yml
 ## Info
 [Website](https://geysermc.org/)